Crawford County inmate dies after medical emergency

 “How many other people are going to have to have the sheriff’s office come tell them their child is dead and at the hands of neglect?” said Catherine.

-Sheriff Damante said an internal investigation is underway looking into the death of Jacob.
-Jacob’s body has been sent to the state crime lab for an autopsy.
-At this time, it’s unclear what the medical emergency was.
+Sheriff Damante said an internal investigation is underway looking into the death of Jones.
+His body has been sent to the state crime lab for an autopsy.
+At this time, it is unclear what the medical emergency was.

 KNWA/FOX24 reached out to Damante for comment after speaking with the family’s attorney.
 He has not responded.